-Teens today have a great deal of their lives lead over texts.
-They connect, they date, they break up over text, and so it’s no surprise that they also communicate in a sexual way over texts.
+Teens today lead a great deal of their lives over texts.
+They connect, they date, break up over text, so it’s no surprise that they also communicate sexually over texts.

 Based on 20 studies on sexting, the number of teens that received a sext is considerably higher than the number of teens who sent one.
 The researchers said this discrepancy results from the fact that one person can send a message to multiple recipients.
 It’s also possible that teens are more comfortable admitting to receiving a sext than sending one.

-10. Statistics indicate that 1 in 12 teens has forwarded a sext without consent.
+10. Sexting numbers reveal that 1 in 12 teens has forwarded a sext without consent.

 Sexting Statistics in Adults

-12. Teens are not the only ones engaging in sexting—8 in 10 adults aged between 18 and 82 reports having done it at least once.
+12. 8 in 10 adults aged between 18 and 82 reports having done it at least once.

-13. 62% of millennials sext at least once a month, while 48% do it at least once a week.
+13. Prevalence of sexting numbers show that 62% of millennials sext at least once a month, while 48% do it at least once a week.

 14. Stats on sexting in married and cohabiting couples show that these couples sext as well, but less than those not living together.